What is data governance and why is it important?

 Organizations need to endorse a culture of accountability around its data.
 Policies should make it clear that employees are fully answerable for how they handle data.
 Some ways to entrench accountability into the organization are:

-• Restricting access to sensitive data, so only those who need it to perform their jobs can access it
+- Restricting access to sensitive data, so only those who need it to perform their jobs can access it.

-• Documenting how people use data, where it resides, and how it has moved or changed over time
+- Documenting how people use data, where it resides and how it has moved or changed over time.

 Engagement

-Data governance only makes an impact if all users adopt the best practices.
+Data governance only makes an impact if all users adopt best practices.
 It is essential to drive engagement from all stakeholders.
 In order to do this, the committee must understand data users’ needs and challenges and demonstrate why embedding data governance daily activities alleviates their problems.
 If users understand that it will actually make their lives easier, they will be more likely to support and adopt it.
 However, it is not enough just to tell them the benefits of data governance; the committee needs to implement an education and training program, so the users understand how to embed data governance into their daily activities.

 Why data governance is crucial

 Data governance has shifted from a back-office necessity to a frontline competitive advantage.
 Governance isn't just about policy; it's about decision velocity.
-Ensure your organization is built to win by turning your data into your most reliable strategic asset.
+By implementing a robust framework, organizations can:

 Related articles